U.S. Navy ship sails in disputed South China Sea amid trade talks with Beijing

 China defends its construction as necessary for self-defense and says that it is rather Washington that is responsible for ratcheting up tensions in the region by sending warships and military plans close to islands Beijing claims.

-Reporting by Philip Stewart in Washington and Christian Shepherd in Beijing; Editing by Nick Macfie
+Reporting by Philip Stewart in Washington and Christian Shepherd and Michael Martina in Beijing; Editing by Nick Macfie